CleverTap/clevertap-android-sdk/docs/CTRENDERMAX.md

 [(Back to top)](#table-of-contents)

-RenderMax push SDK is distributed as obfuscated package and for it's smooth working with proguard you must add necessary rules.
+RenderMax SDK is distributed as obfuscated package and for it's smooth working with proguard you must add necessary rules.
-The Good News is that, Proguard rules for renderMAX is provided out of the box through `consumer-rules.pro` which gets merged with App's proguard rule so you don't have to do anything here.
+The good News is that, Proguard rules for RenderMax is provided out of the box through `consumer-rules.pro` which gets merged with App's proguard rule so you don't have to do anything here.
 Thanks to `consumer-rules.pro`.
-You can check renderMAX proguard rules in your `/build/outputs/mapping/configuration.txt` by searching rendermax keyword.
+You can check RenderMax proguard rules in your `/build/outputs/mapping/configuration.txt` by searching RenderMax keyword.

 # Changelog

 [(Back to top)](#table-of-contents)

-ChangeLog can be found [here](https://github.com/CleverTap/clevertap-android-sdk/blob/master/docs/CTRENDERMAXCHANGELOG.md)
+Changelog can be found [here](https://github.com/CleverTap/clevertap-android-sdk/blob/master/docs/CTRENDERMAXCHANGELOG.md)